yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 ## C++（with CUDA）

-C++ was designed as a systems programming language, goal:
-  - “Generate code that maps directly to hardware”
+- Designed as a systems programming language, “Generate code that maps directly to hardware”

 ```
 C++/CUDA code (.cu)